dojo/framework/docs/en/stores/supplemental.md

 createProcess('my-process', [commandLeft, [concurrentCommandOne, concurrentCommandTwo], commandRight]);
 ```

-In this example, `commandLeft` is executed, then both `concurrentCommandOne` and `concurrentCommandTwo` are executed concurrently.
-Once all of the concurrent commands are completed the results are applied in order.
-If an error occurs in either of the concurrent commands then none of the operations are applied.
-Finally `commandRight` is executed.
+In this example, `commandLeft` gets executed, then both `concurrentCommandOne` and `concurrentCommandTwo` get executed concurrently.
+Once all of the concurrent commands are completed the results get applied in order.
+If an error occurs in either of the concurrent commands then none of the operations get applied.
+Finally, `commandRight` gets executed.

-## Alternative State implementations
+## Alternative State Implementations

-When a store is instantiated an implementation of the `MutableState` interface is used by default.
+When a store gets instantiated an implementation of the `MutableState` interface gets used by default.
 In most circumstances the default state interface is well optimized and sufficient to use for the general case.
-If a particular use case merits an alternative implementation.
+If a particular use case merits an alternative implementation, you can pass in the implementation during initialization.

-> Providing an alternative state

 ```ts
 const store = new Store({ state: myStateImpl });